-2 hours lecture - laboratory CHT 2210 - Quantitative Analysis I......4 Credits The study of the basic theories of quantitative analysis with stress on the theories of neutralization, precipitation, volumetric, and gravimetric analysis.
-(Prerequisite: CHE 1030.)
-4 hours lecture - laboratory CHT 2220 - Quantitative Analysis II2 Credits A continuation of Quantitative Analysis I with emphasis on instrumental methods of analysis.
-2 hours lecture - laboratory CHT 2410 - Heat, Mass, and Momentum Transfer......2 Credits Each student will select a problem in heat mass and/or momentum transfer, determine a solution and present a written and oral report to the instructor.
-CIVIL ENGINEERING TECHNOLOGY CET 2010 - Construction Planning.......3 Credits Introduction to the equipment used in civil engineering construction and the principles of construction planning.
-Course will introduce the student to drafting practices pertinent to the field of Civil Engineering.
+A continuation of Quantitative Analysis I with emphasis on instrumental methods of analysis.
+2 hours lecture - laboratory Each student will select a problem in heat mass and/or momentum transfer. determine a solution and present a written and oral report to the instructor.
+CIVIL ENGINEERING TECHNOLOGY CET 2010 - Construction Planning.......
+3 Credits Introduction to the equipment used in civil engineering construction and the principles of construction planning.
+CET 2050 - Civil Drafting I.......
+3 Credits Course will introduce the student to drafting practices pertinent to the field of Civil Engineering.
 Work will include topographic drawings, land layout, utility plans and profiles.
 (Prerequisite: ERG 1020.)
-1 hour lecture - 5 hours laboratory on structural design drawing in steel, wood, and concrete.
-Shop drawings as required in steel and reinforced concrete will be covered.
+1 hour lecture - 5 hours laboratory Course will continue topic covered in Civil Drafting I with additional emphasis quired in steel and reinforced concrete will be covered.
 (Prerequisite: CET 2050.)
-1 hour lecture - 6 hours laboratory CET 2110 - Surveying I4 Credits Introduction to surveying, chaining and pacing, direct and profile leveling, measurements of angles, transit-tape-traversing, traverse analysis, calculation of areas, adjustment of instruments, (Prerequisite: MAT 1050 or MAT 1010 or 1020.)
-3 hours lecture - 3 hours laboratory CET 2120 - Surveying II......4 Credits Basic complex circular curves, stadia surveying, topographic surveying analysis and preparation of topographic maps.
+1 hour lecture - 6 hours laboratory Introduction to surveying, chaining and pacing, direct and profile leveling, measurements of angles, transit-tape-traversing, traverse analysis, calculation of areas, adjustment of instruments.
+(Prerequisite: MAT 1050 or MAT 1010 or 1020.)
+3 hours lecture - 3 hours laboratory Basic complex circular curves, stadia surveying, topographic surveying analysis and preparation of topographic maps.
 Field work parallels classroom instruction.
-(Prerequisite: CET 2110.)
-3 hours lecture - 3 hours laboratory
+(Prerequisite: CET 21 10.)
+3 hours lecture - 3 hours laboratory Physical properties of soils as applied to civil engineering; index properties, permeability, moisture-density, consolidation and shear strength.
+(Prerequisite: ERG 2210.)
+Principles of fluid flow and development of practical hydraulics resulting from study of fluid statics, flow of real fluid in pipes, multiple pipe lines, liquid flow in open channels, and fluid measurement techniques.
+(Prerequisite: ERG 1050 or ERG 1110.)
+Analysis of statically determinate structures; shear and moment diagrams; influence lines; introduction to matrix algebra; introduction to statically indeterminate methods of analysis.
+(Prerequisite: ERG 1050 or ERG 1110) (Corequisite: ERG 2210.)
+Introduction to the properties of portland cement concrete; methods of designing concrete mixtures and the mixing, testing, and quality control during construction.